Mary Kissel: Professional career

+Kissel is Executive Vice President at Stephens, one of America's largest private, family-owned financial services firms, where she counsels clients on political risk and public policy.
+She joined the firm in March 2021.
+She also serves on public company boards, as vice chairman of New York Stock Exchange-listed logistics company RXO, Inc. (2022 to present) and director of QXO, Inc. (2024 to present), a building-materials distribution company also listed on the NYSE.
+Previously, she served as a director of XPO, Inc. (2021-2022).

-Kissel served from October 2018 to January 2021 as Senior Advisor to Secretary Pompeo, where she developed a reputation for her hawkish stance on U.S.-China policy.
+From October 2018 to January 2021, Kissel served as Senior Advisor to Secretary of State Mike Pompeo, where she closely assisted the Secretary in developing and advancing U.S. foreign policy, accompanying him to more than 60 countries.
+She developed a reputation inside State for her hawkish stance on U.S.-China policy.
 She advocated for China's persecuted Uyghurs, supported the Hong Kong democracy movement, and pushed for closer U.S. ties to Taiwan.
 She also worked closely with Harvard Law School professor Mary Ann Glendon to launch the Secretary's Commission on Unalienable Rights.
+Kissel is recognized as one of the driving forces behind the 2021 genocide designation against China's Communist Party.

-Immediately prior to her State Department appointment, Kissel served as a member of The Wall Street Journal editorial board in New York City, where she was chief foreign affairs writer for the newspaper's "Review & Outlook" column.
-She hosted the Journal's popular "Foreign Edition" podcast on foreign policy, where she interviewed and debated guests ranging from the late Secretary of State George Shultz to former National Security Advisor John Bolton.
-She also served as a Fox News contributor from 2017 to 2018, appearing as a regular panelist on The Journal Editorial Report, Sunday Morning Futures and Mornings With Maria.
+Immediately before her State Department appointment, Kissel served as a member of The Wall Street Journal editorial board in New York City, where she was chief foreign affairs writer for the newspaper's "Review & Outlook" column.
+She hosted the Journal's popular "Foreign Edition" podcast on foreign policy, and served as a Fox News contributor from 2017 to 2018, appearing as a regular panelist on The Journal Editorial Report, Sunday Morning Futures and Mornings With Maria.
 On Thursday evenings, Kissel co-hosted The John Batchelor Show, a nationally syndicated talk show.